Egal212/DEVOPS-PROJECTS1.0/Docker/Docker1.md

 * CMD: defines the default executable of a container and argument 9e.g.webservers) You can use CMD to state that you want it to run a certain web server or game server.
 It can be overridden via docker run parameters.
 It is also the initial process that runs within the container.

 * ENTRYPOINT: does the same as CMD but cannot be overridden.
-It is used when creating single-purpose image.
+It is used when creating single-purpose images.

 * EXPOSE: informs docker what port the container is running on.

+* Note: File system layers are seen as single units and can be read from but any write gives into this writable layer and the container sees both of these components as one single file system.

   This is an example of a docker file.
   ````